Gluten-Free Coconut Shrimp:

 Directions:

-In a bowl combine shredded coconut, cassava flour, salt, pepper, garlic powder.In a separate bowl combine beaten coconut milk and lemon juice (let sit 5 minutes).
-Next, beat eggs into the coconut milk with lemon juice.
+First, in a bowl combine shredded coconut, cassava flour, salt, pepper, and garlic powder.Second, in a separate bowl combine beaten coconut milk and lemon juice (let sit for 5 minutes).
+Thirdly, beat eggs into coconut milk with lemon juice.
+Working in batches place 5-8 shrimp into the buttermilk mixture.
+Next, dip into the flour mixture.
+Next, dip shrimp into the flour mixture.
+Repeat so that the shrimp are double-dipped.
+Shrimp are double-battered.

 Directions for Frying:

-You can fry up on the stovetop or use a wok.
-Using wax paper line a half sheet pan and to place coated shrimp on and line a second cookie sheet for the cooked shrimp.
+You can fry it up on the stovetop or use a wok.
+Using wax paper line a half sheet pan and place coated shrimp on and line a second cookie sheet for the cooked shrimp.
 I used a Wok because I feel it takes less oil.
-IF you have an electric Wok turn it on to high or tempura.
+If you have an electric Wok turn it on to high or tempura.
 Place 6 – 10 shrimp in a wok at a time.

-Fry shrimp up approximately 2 minutes per side.Most imporantly, do not overload the wok or frying pan.
+Fry shrimp for approximately 2 minutes per side.
+Most importantly, do not overload the wok or frying pan.

 Gluten-Free Coconut Shrimp